internetarchive/dweb-mirror/API.md

 digest      Digest (hash) of file to find
 directory:  Absolute path to directory where cache stored, may include symlinks, but not Mac Aliases
 directories: Array of directories to check for caches
+existingFilePath:  Something else found the file already passed to save looking for it twice
 expectsize: If defined, the result must match this size or will be rejected (it comes from metadata)
 file:       Name of file
 filepath:   Absolute path to file, normally must be in "directory"
 format:     Format of result or submitted digest, defaults to 'hex', alternative is 'multihash58'
 httpServer: Server to use for http (for seeding)
+ipfs:           IPFS hash if known
 noCache:    If true will skip reading cache, but will write back to it and not trash it if unable to read file
 preferredStreamTransports:  Array of transport names to use in order of preference for streaming relFileDir  Path to directory, typically IDENTIFIER